Preliminary 5.2-magnitude earthquake strikes near Bakersfield, rattles LA County

 Aftershocks

-More than 20 earthquakes followed the original, with magnitudes between 2.5 and 4.5, .
+More than two dozen earthquakes followed the original, with magnitudes between 2.5 and 4.5.
 The aftershocks struck near Lamont and Grapevine.
-Aftershocks tend to happen within an hour after the original quake.
+About 25% of the aftershocks tend to happen within an hour after the original quake.

+The USGS recorded three aftershocks above magnitude 4.0.
+The vast majority of the aftershocks, about 15, were below magnitude 3.0.
+About nine more magnitude 3.0 to 3.8 earthquakes struck the region shortly after the original.

+"That's a pretty active sequence for this very short amount of time since the event," seismologist Dr. Lucy Jones said.

 Cal Tech seismologists weigh in